valeriog2023/Networks/BGP_NOTES.md

 # BGP NOTES

+These are notes for basic BGP protocol.
+MP-BGP and different address families are not covered here..
+See instead:
+* Multicast Notes: multicast address family
+* VRF Lite and MPLS notes: vpnv4 address family
+* VXLAN notes: evpn address family

 Notes:
 * AD is only for routing tables, it does not affect BGP selection process IBGP AD 200